SaiNarayana-B/MediHub-Microsoft-FRT-Project/README.md

 Purpose: Azure Cognitive Services, specifically Custom question answering service, is used to create a knowledge database for the chatbot.

-Implementation: I've inputted the frequently asked questions (FAQs) into Azure Custom question answering service, which processes the data and generates a knowledge base.
+Implementation: I have inputted frequently asked questions (FAQs) and some custom questions related to hospitals, as well as custom healthcare symptoms and remedies for basic health issues, into Azure's Custom Question Answering service.
+The service processes the data and generates a knowledge base.